anpaz/qstack/docs/verification-design.md

 - each kernel pair satisfies the representation relation at its signature;
 - every existing callback receives the corresponding source bits; and
-- `@main` preserves its externally visible results through the representation relation.
+- `@main` returns the same externally visible bits.

 ### 2.5 The correctness statement